SAFCSP-Team/interface/README.md

 **Problem**

-Calculate the area of the geometrical shape Using the Interface concept.
+Develop a `Shape` interface with `calculateArea` method and implement the method for different shapes

 **Implementation**

 * Create an interface named `Shape` which should contain only one method called `calculateArea()`.
-* Create `Rectangle` and `Circle` classes that implement the Shape interface.
+* Create `Rectangle` and `Circle` classes that implement the `Shape` interface.
-* Overload the `calculateArea()` method in each class.
+* Override the `calculateArea()` method in each class.
-* In the main method , create an object from each class and return the result of `calculateArea()` method, and print it.
+* In the main method, create an object from each class and return the result of `calculateArea()` method, and print it.

 ```Java
 public class Main {